v-llnetv-ca/depop_voice_agent/README.md

 ## The Problem

 Depop carries a 3.1-star Trustpilot rating across 7,000+ reviews.
-The overwhelming majority of complaints are not complex — they are the same six support queries asked by different people every day: item not received, item not as described, authenticity disputes, payout delays, account suspensions, and fee confusion.
+The overwhelming majority of complaints are not complex, they are the same six support queries asked by different people every day: item not received, item not as described, authenticity disputes, payout delays, account suspensions, and fee confusion.

 Depop has no live chat.
-Users submit tickets and wait days for a first response — often missing the 30-day dispute window while they do.
-The problem isn't knowledge or policy.
-It's delivery.
+Users submit tickets and wait days for a first response often missing the 30-day dispute window while they do.
+The problem isn't policy.
+It's that high-volume, low-complexity support requests consume the same human workflows as genuinely complex cases.

 → Full discovery brief in [`docs/discovery-brief.md`](docs/discovery-brief.md)